grackle-project/grackle/doc/source/Consuming.rst

 Integrating Grackle into your Application
 =========================================

-**If you are simply installing Grackle because it is a dependency of a simulation-code, you can probably disregard this section.**
+**If you are simply installing Grackle because it is a dependency of a simulation-code that you want to install (and you aren't a developer of that code), you can probably disregard this section.**

 .. note::